phalacee/phxUserScripts/README.md

 WebCoMark
 =========

+WebCoMark ...
+WebComic ... get it?
+No?
+Okay.

 Auto Bookmarking of Web Comics with Last Read recall - Works with TamperMonkey and GreaseMonkey in Chrome and Firefox.

 About